 That is where we can help.
-You receive legal advocacy and guidance when you consult with a VCF lawyer at Gregory J. Cannata & Associates.
+You receive legal advocacy and guidance when you consult with a VCF lawyer at Cannata, Hendele & Cannata.
 We file these claims every day and know what to expect.
 We know how to avoid delays and denials, and if there is a denial, we know how to proceed from there.

 With our decades of experience and proven results, you can trust our lawyers to:

 - Help you file a VCF claim and submit the correct documents

 - Navigate any appeals in case of denial

 We offer free consultations, so you have nothing to lose by merely investigating the possibility of a successful VCF claim.

 Discuss Your 9/11-related Pancreatic Cancer Claim with a WTC VCF Lawyer Today

 Pancreatic cancer is a deadly and challenging disease that wreaks havoc on you and your loved ones.
 If you believe you developed it from 9/11-related exposure, you may be eligible for VCF compensation.
 Even if you applied already and received a denial, your claim deserves a second look by our skilled VCF lawyers.

 Our attorneys and staff members are thoroughly familiar with all aspects of the VCF and worked at the forefront in renewing the fund.
 We lobbied in Washington before Congress established the fund because we witnessed the health effects of 9/11 on first responders and others who lived, worked, and went to school in the Exposure Zone.